samvera/hyrax/README.md

 Enable Analytics Features

-In your .env file, set HYRAX_ANALYTICS to true, set either 'google' or 'matomo' for  HYRAX_ANALYTICS_PROVIDER, and set the date you would like reporting to start (ANALYTICS_START_DATE).
+Analytics can be enabled and configured using environment variables.
+Set HYRAX_ANALYTICS to true, set either 'google' or 'matomo' for  HYRAX_ANALYTICS_PROVIDER, and set the date you would like reporting to start (ANALYTICS_START_DATE).

 ```
 HYRAX_ANALYTICS=true